 The default form option that comes with the Google sheet (Google Form) is not suitable for mass data entry works.
-Instead of that, you can use Google Apps-Scripts to build a data entry form in Google Sheet or to build web apps.
+Instead of that, you can use Google Apps-Scripts to build a data entry form in Google Sheets or to build web apps.

 Table of Contents